 Immature territory management strategies Immature account management strategies Performance reviews – annually Individual budgets with under-budget performance acceptance Sales training – irregular timing Individual coaching ad hoc CRM system – low take-up within the sales force Typically product sellers with some consultative approach Generations 1 and 2 are the most populated area of sales functions, with 78% of sales managers reporting their companies being in these generations.
 The problem for CEOs is that 34% reported that they would not adopt any changes to their practices.
 Like Generation One, this management mindset is the most exposed to sales revenue failure.

-There will be an emerging focus on sales team activities, but there will be inconsistent follow-through in initiatives and implementation of new processes.
-Salespeople will be following a more standardised method of selling, and coaching will be provided on an ad hoc basis.
-The sales function performance is visible and monitored daily, leading to the more consistent delivery of reliable numbers.
+There will be an emerging focus on sales team activities, but there will be inconsistent follow-through in initiatives and the implementation of new processes.
+Salespeople will follow a more standardised method of selling, and coaching will be provided on an ad hoc basis.
+The sales function’s performance is visible and monitored daily, leading to the more consistent delivery of reliable numbers.
 The metrics in the sales function provide a robust platform for making informed business decisions.

 The company will be starting to control its growth.
 HR systems – organisation-wide, not specific to the sales division Early-stage activity-based management Commencement of simple knowledge management/sharing Distribution engagement strategies CRM System – low to medium uptake with some team members not engaging at all Maturing account management strategies Maturing territory management strategies Generation 4: Driving Growth.
 This generation should be the minimum operating system for sales functions in today’s market.
 Driving growth occurs with robust sales operational performance and performance metrics being used as management tools.

-Often at this stage, the sales division will be well populated in headcount, and a national manager is in place, with regional manager reporting lines.
+Often, at this stage, the sales division will be well populated in headcount, and a national manager will be in place, with regional manager reporting lines.
 They are well educated and experienced across the broader business demands, therefore understanding the impact of decisions made in the sales functional area across the organisation.

 They have a strong focus on market intelligence and understand the impact of cross-functional systems and policy, minimising the effects of the sales division on other areas of the business.
 They make most of the hard decisions in a timely way.
 There is evidence of the early stages of workflow control to increase productivity within the sales function area.
-The achievement is the sales function area is repeatable and scalable and capable of achieving growth objectives, reducing the company’s risk profile.
+The achievement is that the sales function area is repeatable, scalable, and capable of achieving growth objectives, reducing the company’s risk profile.

 No individual greater than the business in the knowledge Lead tracking systems Defined selling practices Taking a Deeper View of your Current State Most companies’ sales functions get stalled in Generation 1 or 2 because they don’t realise the improvement opportunity available to them.
 The sales manager is concerned about the magnitude of the changes ahead and often unwittingly stifles growth, preferring to keep the focus on the sales cycle or sales process.

 CEOs are not sure of the critical steps needed to move forward.
 Ultimately, the goal is to establish Generation 4.
-As a CEO, you now need to understand, in an objective way, where your company is positioned today and, at a deeper level, how to achieve improvement to Generation 4.
+As a CEO, you now need to understand objectively where your company is positioned today and, at a deeper level, how to improve Generation 4.

 Further information is available in the book The Sales Focused CEO for recommended reading.

 After reviewing, you are now set up to move forward in an orderly, process-driven way toward operationalising the sales function.
-By taking the right approach, your sales function will operate with the transparency and predictability required to drive growth and sales revenue.
+Taking the right approach will give your sales function the transparency and predictability required to drive growth and sales revenue.

 If you are facing sales revenue failure and would like to discuss your specific situation, please reach out to Adele Crane.